bg-write/chatGPT-cheatsheet/README.md

 OK ... but what does this all mean?

 **AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed; in a way, it's learning from itself.
+Give it a goal and a data set to learn from and it'll do the rest.

 So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a _lot_ of text data to generate human-like responses and carry out natural language processing tasks.